yadiweb/AdMobAne/README.md

 ##Listen to Events
 In order to listen to event you need to attache the event listener to the extension dispatcher.
-The easiest way is to create an internal dispatcher:
+The easiest way is to create an internal dispatcher instance:
 ```javascript
 /**
  * Extension event dispatcher instance